Skip to main content

 • s 29(2) of the FOI Act applies (the applicant failed to respond to an estimate of charges and the request is taken to have been withdrawn)

-• s 24AB(7) of the FOI Act applies (the applicant failed to respond to a request consultation notice and the request is taken to have been withdrawn)
+• s 24AB(7) of the FOI Act applies (the applicant failed to respond to a request consultation notice and the request is taken to have been withdrawn).

-4. Use of practical refusal
+4 – Use of practical refusal

-At 4A include the number of FOI requests finalised during the period where the applicant was notified in writing of an intention to refuse the request because a practical refusal reason existed (s 24AB(2) of the FOI Act) and then, at 4B, include the number of those requests that were subsequently processed, other than through confirming the practical refusal or the request's withdrawal.
+At 4A include the number of FOI requests decided during the period where the applicant was notified in writing of an intention to refuse the request because a practical refusal reason existed (s 24AB(2) of the FOI Act) and then, at 4B, include the number of those requests that were subsequently processed, other than through confirming the practical refusal or the request's withdrawal.

-5. Exemptions claimed
+5 – Exemptions claimed

-Note: The main purpose of 6 is to determine how many FOI requests were not decided within the statutory timeframes in the FOI Act and how long the delay finalising requests was.
+NOTE: The main purpose of 6 is to determine how many FOI requests were not decided within the statutory timeframes in the FOI Act and how long the delay in finalising requests was.
+Even if a ‘deemed refusal’ has occurred because the statutory period has elapsed, there is still an obligation for an agency to continue to process the request.

 The response times in 6 only refer to initial decisions notifying the applicant that access was granted in full, in part, or was refused (not to internal reviews or amendment applications under s 48 of the FOI Act).

 Note: the data entered at 6 must match the total of 3A + 3B + 3C.
 Do not include requests finalised by transfer under s 16 (3D) or which were withdrawn (3E) in 6.
-(The database will not let you save your entry unless the data in 6 matches the totals for 3A + 3B + 3C.)
+(The database will not let you save your entry unless the data entered at 6 matches the totals for 3A + 3B + 3C.)

 If the statutory time period was not met, the time within which the decision was notified after the statutory period ended should be recorded at 6B, 6C, 6D or 6E.
 The period recorded at 6B—6E is the number of calendar days after the day the statutory period ends, until the day of the notice of decision is sent to the applicant.
-For example if the decision was made 20 days after the statutory period ended, record it at 6B; if it was decided 75 days after the end of the statutory period record it at 6D.
+For example, if the decision was made 20 days after the statutory period ended, record it at 6B; if it was decided 75 days after the end of the statutory period record it at 6D.

-Where release of documents is staged over a period of time because of the size or difficulty of a request, the response time refers to the notification of the decision.
+Where release of documents is staged over a period of time because of the size or difficulty of a request, the response time refers to notification of the decision.
 Where the size or difficulty of a request causes a series of decisions to be made, the relevant response time is the date of the last decision.

-7. Processing charges
+7 – Processing charges

-Note: The FOI Act does not permit an applicant to be charged for access to their own personal information.
+NOTE: The FOI Act does not permit an applicant to be charged for access to their own personal information.

-7A gathers statistics from agencies and Ministers on the use of the disclosure log (s 11C of the FOI Act).
+7A gathers statistics from agencies and Ministers on the use of the disclosure log (under s 11C of the FOI Act).
 It includes information about the number of entries added during the quarter and how the documents released can be accessed, as well as the number of website visits to the agency’s disclosure log webpage.

 B is where the link from the disclosure log goes to a separate website.

-If an agency collects or can access information on how many unique visitors have accessed the disclosure log webpage and how many webpages were viewed, please include that information at D and E or, if this information is not collected or accessible, tick the check box below E. (Note: the database will automatically fill the ‘Webpage visitor statistics to disclosure log pages not collected’ checkbox if no data is entered at 7D or 7E.)
+If an agency collects or can access information on how many unique visitors have accessed the disclosure log webpage and how many webpages were viewed, please include that information at D and E or, if this information is not collected or accessible, tick the check box below E. (Note: the portal will automatically fill the ‘Webpage visitor statistics to disclosure log pages not collected’ checkbox if no data is entered at 7D or 7E.)

 The ‘disclosure log’ webpages include the disclosure log index page/s and the webpages containing the released information/documents.
-Webpages in this context includes PDFs, RTFs and Excel documents etc kept on a publicly accessible website.
+Webpages in this context includes PDFs, RTFs and Excel documents etc., kept on a publicly accessible website.

 (The second page of the return in the portal)